aldolammel/Arma-3-Super-Dome-Script/README.md

 # Arma 3 / SD: Super Dome v1.2
 >*Dependencies: none.*

-SD is an Arma 3 script that's a smart protection for players, vehicles and AI's when at base(s) against damage.
+SD is an Arma 3 script that's a smart protection against damage for players, vehicles and AI units when them are within editable zones.
+The protected zones have automatic removal of wrecks and overturned vehicles, in addition to small automations relating to the protected zones integrity.
+Super-Dome script works both at the server layer and on each player's machine, allowing the editor to turn resources ON and OFF.

 Creation concept: turn specific game zones into safe places for players, areas proof against their enemies and themselves.